 I had a job for 10 years where I had to be at work at 5 AM.
 It didn't turn me into a chirper, and I doubt anything will.

 I like being a night owl, and that's better for a concertgoer.
 Besides, early to bed & early to rise... makes it harder to start you car in the winter.

 My current choices for the greatest American composers:

 1. JOHN WILLIAMS

 5. SCOTT JOPLIN

 6. JOHN PHILIP SOUSA

 Some are surprised at my placing Williams, the only living composer on the list, at the top.
 They say things like "But he mainly writes for movies".
 Yes, and Shakespeare mainly wrote... plays.

-It saddens me that so many in the classical community still are not impressed by Williams' 51 (!)
+It saddens me that some in the classical community are still not impressed by Williams' 51 (!)
 Oscar nominations, or the likely hundreds of hours of music he has written, including so many memorable themes.
 That is changing, though, because there are enough audiences who want to hear his scores played by live orchestras now, and that helps to bring new audiences into the concert hall.